Lucarda/pd-pulqui/README.md

 It is named "Pulqui" because it sounds the same as "Pull key".
 It's the [Mapuche](https://en.wikipedia.org/wiki/Mapuche) word for "arrow" and was also used to name an Argentine jet aircraft prototype [->](https://en.wikipedia.org/wiki/FMA_I.Ae._27_Pulqui_I).

 The algorithm works scanning audio files or live signal.
 In both cases the scan generates a "side-chain" signal that is used to manipulate the original signal.
-The live signal process takes at least a theoretical 50ms (one 20hz period) of latency.
+The live signal process takes at least a theoretical latency of a little more than 25ms (half of a 20hz period).